JereKuusela/valheim-world_edit_commands/README.md

   - on: Excludes terrain that is under structures or other objects.
   - off: All terrain is affected (default).
   - inverse: Only includes terrain that is under structures or other objects.
+- `chance=number`: Randomly filters included terrain nodes.
+For example 0.5 includes about half of the nodes (50%).
 - `circle=number` or `circle=min-max`: Determines the radius of the affected terrain.
 - `delta=meters`: Sets the difference from the original elevation.
 Without the parameter, resets terrain altitude changes.
 - `from=x,z,y`: Overwrites the player's position.
 Allows fixing the current position for more precise editing.
 The y coordinate can be used to override the current ground altitude.